 The big winner was Group 2 – the group which had to make continuous subtle adjustments in the second training session.
-Their performance improved nearly twice as much as Group 1 (the group which simply repeated the same exact task again in their second training session).
-Egad!
+Their performance improved nearly twice as much as Group 1 (the group which simply repeated the same exact task again in their second training session)!

 Furthermore, there was no significant difference in improvement between Group 1 and the control group from the first training session to the test.
 It’s almost as if they might as well not have bothered to practice again.
 Criminy!

-So why did Group 2 improve by so much more than Group 1?
+So why did Group 2 improve so much more than Group 1?

 Was it simply because they had to practice the task with more variability thrown in?

 Nope.
-The researchers had another group go through the same training program but put them through variable practice in the first training session instead of the second.
+The researchers had another group go through the same training program but made them do the variable practice in their first training session instead of the second.
 Alas, it didn’t have the same effect.
-Group 2 still improved by more.
+Group 2 – the group which did variable practice in the second training session – still improved more.

 They even tried putting a group through variable practice in both training sessions.
-Still no go.
+Group 2 still came out ahead.

-It seems that there is something about learning a skill, waiting for it to stabilize, and then coming back to it but with a slightly modified set of parameters that strengthens the learning of the original skill.
+It seems that there is something about learning a skill, waiting for it to stabilize, and then coming back to it for more practice but with a slightly modified set of parameters that strengthens the learning of the original skill.

 The authors explain that this has to do with how memories are formed and edited.
 A set of processes called consolidation and reconsolidation.